Brian1226/Priority-Queue/Specification.md

 ### Alternate Postconditions
 * The user is unable to log into their account.
+The app displays an error message and prompts the user to enter their email and reset their password.

 ***